dhkaneda/litany-mental-purification/README.md

 # The 5 Hindrances Refactored

 The Shaolin Buddhist "5 Hindrances" and "4 Steps to Liberation" reimagined in the gothic techno-religious tone of Warhammer 40k’s Adeptus Mechanicus.
-It's rewritten as if it's a sacred dataslate issued by a Tech-Priest of Inner Optimization.

-You shall optimize your neural protocols and achieve Enlightenment through Systematic Purification.

 ```text
 ===========================================================